OpenLMIS/open-lmis/CONTRIBUTING.md

 which we encourage contributors to follow as well to ease the task of reviewing and accepting contribution submissions.

+In short we utilize the following branches:
+* `master` - is where all OpenLMIS stable releases are.
+Code here is of the highest quality for the project and is ready to be used in an implementation.
+Pull requests should not be made against this branch.
+If a bug-fix is needed on a released version, a pull-request should be made to that version's release branch.
+* `dev` - is where all active development occurs.
+Code that's here **should** always build and pass tests, however it may not be stable and it is not suitable yet for a release.
+Contributions for the next release should be made here via pull requests.

 A short example of contributing would look like this:

 1. *Communicate* using JIRA, the wiki, or the developer forums!